The ABCs of Detecting and Preventing Phishing

 They can attach other types of files, such as PDF or DOC, that contain links.
 Or they can hide malware.
 Other times, they can cause your browser to crash while installing malware.

-The latest Kaspersky Labs reports show that in Q3 of 2015 there’s been an increase in phishing using attachments:
+A Kaspersky Labs reports shows that in Q3 of 2015 there’s been an increase in phishing using attachments, a trend that doesn’t seem to want to go away.

 5. EXTERNAL LINKS / WEBSITES